Somdatta Sinha

 She did her school and university (B.Sc. and M.Sc. in physics) from Visva Bharati University and M.Phil. and Ph.D. in theoretical biology from Jawaharlal Nehru University, New Delhi (1982).
 She worked as a scientist at the Center for Cellular and Molecular Biology, Hyderabad, from 1983 to 2011.
 She then was appointed a full professor and later a visiting professor at Indian Institute of Science Education and Research Mohali (IISER Mohali) from 2011 to 2016 and 2016 to 2019.
-Currently she is an adjunct professor at IISER Kolkata, and visiting professor at the Ashoka University, Sonepat.
+Currently she is the INSA Honorary Senior Scientist at IISER Kolkata, She has been a visiting professor at the Ashoka University, Sonepat., at the Centre for DNA Fingerprinting & Diagnostics (CDFD), and at the Mathematics Department of the University of British Columbia at Vancouver, Canada.
 She has written many popular science articles in journals and magazines in both English and Bengali, and has co-authored NCERT science text books.
+In 2024 she was awarded the Sanmarg Aparajita Life time Achievement Jury Award for being a pioneering researcher in theoretical biology in India.